dnlongen/FindInternetFiles/README.md

 By default the script excludes everything under c:\users - browser history, downloaded documents, and other such user-specific content will in many cases be overwhelming.
 The --fullscan parameter disables this exclusion and will look for ANYTHING downloaded from the Internet.

+Caveat: in my testing it appears downloaded archives (.zip, etc.) are themselves tagged with a zone identifier, but the extracted contents are not.

 Hat tip to David Robin, whose pyADS library (https://github.com/RobinDavid/pyADS) is used by this script.

 Requirements: